AlBannaTechno/OsamaAlBannaCV/readme.md

 #### [JsAreaCalculater](https://github.com/AlBannaTechno/AreaCalculater)
   * `Calculate Area With (x,y) points by divide it as triangles`
-  * Demonstrate Very Complex Topics In Functional Programming , with javascript
+  * Demonstrate Advanced Scenarios In Functional Programming , with javascript

 ### Private Projects